 Glaucoma is an unhealthy optic nerve that progressively deteriorates due to an intraocular pressure that is too high for the eye.
 Every eye has fluid, called aqueous humor, that is constantly being produced as well as constantly being drained.
 In a glaucomatous eye, this fluid does not drain properly resulting in an increase in the pressure inside the eye.
 This increased pressure destroys vision gradually, usually starting with the peripheral (side) vision, and if left untreated, will lead to eventual blindness by destroying the optic nerve.
 With early diagnosis and treatment, useful vision may be preserved.

-There are four types of glaucoma:
+types of glaucoma:

 - Chronic.
 This is the most common type of glaucoma, and occurs slowly over time.
 There is no pain, redness or swelling or other symptoms.